Getting to know Triangle Suspension

-Please briefly describe the history of Super Automotive Products.
+Please briefly describe the history of Triangle Suspension.

-Please briefly describe your company’s distribution structure: What do you sell, who are your vendors, who are your customers, etc.?
+Please briefly describe the company’s manufacturing structure: What do you build, who are your customers, etc.?

-What separates Super Automotive Products from competitors in its marketplace?
+What separates Triangle from competitors in its marketplace?

 How do you believe customers perceive your business?

-How and why have your customers stayed loyal for 50 years?
+How and why do your customers stay loyal to your business?

-What is one thing most customers/suppliers don’t know about Super Automotive Products that would surprise/impress them? (i.e., tell us something about Super Automotive Products we don’t know)
+What is one thing most customers/suppliers don’t know about Triangle that would surprise/impress them?

-What makes Super Automotive Products a great place to work?
+What makes Triangle Suspension a great place to work?

 How vital is it to have quality employees entering your business from younger generations, and how are you trying to recruit these younger professionals?

-Do you feel Super Automotive Products is in the position to change with the times?
+Do you feel Triangle is in the position to change with the times?
 If so how?